 The elements combining for this ‘storm’ are: the current £3,500 EV purchase grant; a reduction in BiK (benefit-in-kind) rates; and salary sacrifice legislation.

 The Government grant allows you to claim a £3,500 grant on the purchase of a new low-emission plug-in vehicle (that is a vehicle that has a CO2 emission of less than 50g/km and can travel at least 70 miles (112km) without any emissions at all).
 Rumours have been swirling that the grant could be ending soon, but at the moment, there is no firm announcement, so the grant is very much part of the calculation.

 The second element that is coming into play is the changes to the tax burden.
-Presently the BiK rate on a pure electric car is 16 percent, which can work out fairly costly on an expensive vehicle (you effectively pay tax on 16% of the list price of the car).
-However, this changes in April though, when electric cars will have a zero BiK rate, meaning you pay no tax on a company car in 2020/21.
+In the 2019/20 tax year the BiK rate on a pure electric car was 16 percent, which can work out fairly costly on an expensive vehicle (you effectively pay tax on 16% of the list price of the car).
+However, this changed in April 2020 though, when electric cars will have a zero BiK rate, meaning you pay no tax on a company car in 2020/21.
 Although it increases in the following two years (rising to 1% and 2%), this is still a very low cost option for car ownership.

 Salary sacrifice is the last component of this trifecta.
 Salary sacrifice is the same system some employers use for pension contributions, cycle to work schemes, and childcare vouchers, allowing workers to effectively pay for these tax-free.
 The concept is fairly simple, an employee chooses to forgo a certain amount of their salary and the employer pays that into your pension, bike repayment, childcare voucher scheme instead.

 This saves the employee both national insurance and income tax (32% for basic rate tax payers and 42% for higher rate taxpayers), it also saves the employer 13.8% in National Insurance (NI) contributions – so a classic win-win.